 A number of airline companies are starting tests (early 2008) with bio or GTL synthetic produced JET fuel to assess the performance and gain experience in running engines on these new fuels.
 Air New Zealand is testing with Jatropha oil as a source for SYNJET.
 These Jatropha seeds are toxic and using this as fuel (like algae) will not impact food supply.

 Air New Zealand (ANZ) reported (end 2008) a successful first test flight of a Boeing 747-400 powered in part by the biofuel Jatropha.
 The biofuel blend of 50/50 Jatropha and JET A1 fuel was used to successfully power one of the Rolls-Royce RB211 engines on the 747-400.
-A number of tests were done during the 2 hour flight from Auckland International Airport all with satisfying results.
+A number of tests were done during the two hour flight from Auckland International Airport all with satisfying results.

 Paris, Le Bourget 2009: Boeing and Industry Study Shows Biofuels Perform Effectively as Jet Fuel.